JoErNanO/brianmodel/README.md

 1. Traub and Miles, Neuronal Networks of the Hippocampus, Cambridge, 1991
 1. Yamada, W. M., Koch, C., & Adams, P. R. (1989).
 Multiple Channels and Calcium Dynamics.
 In C. Koch & I. Segev (Eds.), Methods in neuronal modeling (pp. 97–134).
 MIT Press.
 1. Reuveni I, Friedman A, Amitai Y, Gutnick MJ.
 Stepwise repolarization from Ca2+ plateaus in neocortical pyramidal cells: evidence for nonhomogeneous distribution of HVA Ca2+ channels in dendrites.
 Journal of Neuroscience, 1993 Nov, 13(11):4609-21.
+1. Huguenard, J. R., & McCormick, D. A. (1992).
+Simulation of the Currents Involved in Rhythmic Oscillations in Thalamic Relay Neurons.
+Journal of Neurophysiology, 68(4). http://jn.physiology.org/content/68/4/1373
 1. Destexhe, A., Babloyantz, A., and Sejnowski, T. J. (1993).
 Ionic mechanisms for intrinsic slow oscillations in thalamic relay neurons.
 Biophysical journal, 65(4):1538{52.
 1. Wang X-J, Buzsáki G: Gamma oscillation by synaptic inhibition in a hippocampal interneuronal network model.
 J Neurosci 1996, 16:6402–13.
 1. Kopell NJ, Boergers C, Pervouchine D, Malerba P, Tort A: Gamma and theta rhythms in biophysical models of hippocampal circuits.
 In Hippocampal Microcircuits A Computational Modeler’s Resource Book.
 Edited by Cutsuridis V, Graham B, Cobb S, Vida I. New York, NY: Springer New York; 2010:423–457.